Albigna - Forno - Maloja

 Directions

-Over the blue and white marked hiking trail it goes up, past the small lakes and over a striking rocky scree ridge to the pass Casnil Sud at 2940 m above sea level.
-A spot between the small lakes and the Casnil Pass requires some caution, but is equipped with stops and step bars.
+The blue and white marked hiking trail leads up past the small lakes and over a striking rocky scree ridge to the Casnil Sud pass at 2940 metres.
+A section between the small lakes and the Casnil pass requires some caution, but is equipped with handholds and footholds.
+From the Casnil Sud pass you can enjoy a marvellous view and look directly at the impressive north face of the Cima dal Cantun.
+If you're lucky, you might even spot ibex.

-After crossing the small bridge, the final ascent to Capanna dal Forno begins.
-First, the path leads relatively flat up the Forno valley to the south, before it reaches the longed-for destination, the Fornohütte, in steep serpentines through the marginal moraine.
+After crossing the small bridge, the final ascent to the Capanna del Forno begins.
+At first, the path is relatively flat as it climbs southwards up the Forno valley, before climbing up the steep serpentines of the moraine to reach the longed-for destination, the Forno hut.

-This high-altitude trail traverses the entire mountain flank up to the Pizzi dei Rossi and shines with deep views and views of Val Forno and the opposite side of the valley, but also requires caution against steep old snow fields in early summer.
+The panoramic trail is well named: it offers the most beautiful views of the surrounding landscape and leads past several enchanting mountain lakes whose waters reflect the nearby mountain peaks.
+It traverses the entire mountain flank up to below the Pizzi dei Rossi and shines with views of the Val Forno and the opposite side of the valley, but also requires caution in the face of steep old snowfields in early summer.

-Over the western flank of Pizzi dei Rossi, the path continues into Val Muretto which leads further down into Val Forno.
+Over the western flank of the Pizzi dei Rossi, the trail continues into Val Muretto, which flows back into Val Forno further down.

 Directions